grpc/proposal/A88-xds-data-error-handling.md

   only.
 This includes the ADS channel reporting TRANSIENT_FAILURE and the ADS stream terminating without receiving a response, as described in [gRFC A57].
-It also includes the resource timer firing if the "resource_timer_indicates_transient_failure" server feature is present.
+It also includes the resource timer firing if the "resource_timer_is_transient_error" server feature is present.
 The watcher is generally expected to ignore the error if it already has a valid cached resource.

 - `OnClientDataError(Status status, bool fail_on_data_errors)`: Will be
   invoked for client-generated data errors only.
 This is used when